Disservin/chess-library/docs/pages/board-object.md

         /// @return
         bool isCapture(const Move &move);

-        /// @brief Checks if a move is a noisy move.
-Captures, enpassants and promotion moves are noisy.
-        /// @param move
-        /// @return
-        bool isNoisy(const Move &move);

         /// @brief Returns either the piece or the piece type on a square
         /// @tparam T
         /// @param sq